-There are two golden rules on the global web: “No internet without cats” is one.
-“No internet with out dogs” the other.
-And what's true of the internet must be true of gaming, one would think.
-Shadow Games' plan: Combine both, pack them into a card game and successfully finance them via Kickstarter.
-The crowdfunding campaign for Tails of Conflict is currently underway - not necessarily with initial difficulties, but the animals are still struggling in the second Kickstarter attempt.
+There are two golden rules on the global internet: “No internet without cats” is one.
+“No internet with out dogs” is the other.
+And what applies to the Internet must also apply to games, one would assume.
+Shadow Games' plan: Combine both, put them in a deck of cards and successfully use them Kickstarter finance.
+The crowdfunding campaign for Tails of Conflict is currently running - not necessarily with initial problems, but the animals are still having a hard time in the second Kickstarter attempt.

-"Kittens vs. Puppies: The Card Game" became "Tails of Conflict", which not only sounds better, but also runs better than the original campaign, which Shadow Games canceled in mid-February.
-According to the makers of the card game, they said they learned from the campaign at the time and had already promised to start a re-launch on Kickstarter.
-With the support of the community, a new name for the game was found by voting, and the new campaign is now running.
+“Kittens vs. Puppies: The Card Game” became “Tails of Conflict,” which not only sounds better, but is also getting off to a better start than the original campaign that Shadow Games canceled in mid-February.
+The makers of the card game said that they had learned from the campaign back then, and that they had already promised a re-launch Kickstarter to address.
+With the support of the community, a new name for the game was found through a vote and the new campaign is now underway.

 Tails of Conflict The dog on the gaming table is going crazy